-On this date, and time
+On this date, and time,

 at this location

-at this location

-employee (name),
+employee (nam ne),

-working for (company)
+working for (co mpany)

-failed to comply with the safety rules and/or policies:
+failed to comply y with the safety rules and/or policies:

+A verbal warning

-1st Violation - A verbal warning with an explanation, counseling or additional training.
+A verbal warning with an explanation, counseling, or additional training.

-2^{nd} Violation - A written warning and management review of conduct.
+A written warning and management review of conduct.

-3rd Violation - A written warning and being subjected to suspension without pay.
+A written warning and being subjected to suspension without pay.

-4th Violation - A written warning, subject to immediate termination of employment.
+A written warning, subject to immediate termination of employment.

 Action taken to correct safety warning:

-Employee Signature

-Date
+Employee Sign ature Date